vi/websocat/doc.md

         --async-stdio                           [A] On UNIX, set stdin and stdout to nonblocking mode instead of spawning a thread.
 This should improve performance, but may break other programs running on the same console.
+        --crypto-reverse                        [A] Swap encryption and decryption operations in `crypto:` specifier - encrypt on read, decrypto on write.
         --dump-spec                             [A] Instead of running, dump the specifiers representation to stdout -e, --set-environment                       Set WEBSOCAT_* environment variables when doing exec:/cmd:/sh-c:
                                                 Currently it's WEBSOCAT_URI and WEBSOCAT_CLIENT for